 How To Batch Export with Affinity Designer

 The following is a brief overview of the steps taken to batch export files with Affinity Designer.
-For complete step-by-step instructions, please refer to the video tutorial at the top of the page.
+For complete step-by-step instructions, please refer to the video tutorial below:

 For this demonstration, I’ll be using the following logo design example…